-- 30. In handwritten or typewritten papers, it is usually unnecessary to divide many words.
+30. In handwritten or typewritten papers, it is usually unnecessary to divide many words.
 An uneven right-hand margin is usually preferable to a multitude of split words.
-But, if word division is necessary, observe the following rules: - a.
-All divisions should take place between syllables.
-If in doubt, consult the dictionary. - b.
-Unless unavoidable, divide none but very long words at the end of a line. - c.
-Avoid dividing a word in such a manner that the first part does not suggest the - d.
+But, if word division is necessary, observe the following rules:

+b.
+Unless unavoidable, divide none but very long words at the end of a line.

+- c.
+Avoid dividing a word in such a manner that the first part does not suggest the second. - d.
 Never divide words of one syllable. - e.
 Never divide a word so that a single letter is allowed to stand by itself. - f.
 Avoid dividing proper names.